sanovskiy/SimpleObject/README.md

 This will create models corresponding to your database tables, making them ready for use with SimpleObject.

+## Model properties naming and table primary keys
+All models and model properties are named in CamelCase by splitting table name or column by underscores.
+I.e: field model_id become property ModelId.
+Column SomeLongFieldName become Somelongfieldname.
+Limitation: Table PK should be named `id` to ensure full compatibility with SimpleObject.

 ## Usage

 SimpleObject allows you to interact with database records using object-oriented models.
 Here's a basic example of how to use SimpleObject: